dymodi/dymodi.github.io/Research/Literature-Reviews/Eagle-Related-Works.md

 It is stated in [1] that "The installation of IoT devices is time consuming and expensive; furthermore their measurements are subject to uncertainty due to sensing errors and measurement correlations.
 To abstract out correct information with limited IoT observations in a timely manner, sophisticated and high performance algorithms are required."

+[5] introduces an integrated operating system: VITAL-OS that can work with multiple IoT scenarios to provide a unified platform to monitor, visualize, and control all the operations of in the Smart City environment.

 ## Ref.